Cochrane can have an excellent river wave park at one of a few locations in Cochrane. The river wave park will include:

 River wave park projects have minimal operating costs, improve the environment, operations do not contribute to climate change, can provide both free and pay-to-use wave recreation, and create a river trail.

-Feedback is currently being collected via the feedback button on this website.
-Extensive community consultations and stakeholder outreach will be completed in future stages of the project.
-Community consultations and stakeholder outreach are a very important part of this project,
+Community consultation is ongoing.
+Feedback is currently being collected via the feedback button on this website, comments to the Town of Cochrane, and public discussions by community members.
+Extensive community consultations and stakeholder outreach will be completed as the project progresses.
+Community consultations and stakeholder outreach are a very important part of this project.

 Earlier this year, project information was distributed to all community associations listed on the Town of Cochrane Community Associations Webpage.